jhollway/jameshollway.com/content/authors/admin/_index.md

-In my research, I develop multilevel and dynamic theories, methods, and data to help us better understand the implications of institutional and policy choices in various complex settings such as the global governance of fisheries, freshwater, trade, and health.
+In my research, I develop multilevel and dynamic theories, methods, and data to help us better understand the implications of institutional and policy choices in various complex settings such as the global governance of fisheries, freshwater, trade, health, and digital issues.

 At the Geneva Graduate Institute,
-I direct the Global Governance Centre, teach international relations, political science, and interdisciplinary courses, and am principal investigator of the PANARCHIC project (Power and Networks and the Rate of Change in Institutional Complexes).
+I co-direct the Global Governance Centre, and teach international relations, political science, and interdisciplinary courses.